How To Install and Set Up Laravel with Docker Compose (With Example)

 version: 2 services: redis: image: redis network: backend db: image: postgres network: backend vote: build: vote ports: - 5000:80 network: frontend backend result: build: result ports: - 5001:80 network: frontend backend worker: build: worker network: backend networks: frontend: backend:

-You can also some details about the network such as give a custom name and indicate the driver to use;
+You can also some details about the network such as giving a custom name and indicating the driver to use;

 version: "3.5" networks: frontend: name: my_personal_frontend driver: my_personal_driver

 If you don't know what Laravel is, or you want to start learning the basics of PHP here is the page for you.

 We are going to create a network that connects all the services we need, even though this is not mandatory

 Regarding the core of our docker-compose.yml we are going to need 3 different services: